Friday, 14 July 2023

 ARCHITECTURE

 The North and south side rajagopurams are up to base only.
-Hindu deities, demons, ladies, dancers, musical instrument players, the sculptures related to culture prevailed during that period, occupied the entire surface of the Rajagopuram base inside without leaving space.
+Hindu deities, demons, ladies, dancers, and musical instrument players, the sculptures related to culture prevailed during that period and occupied the entire surface of the Rajagopuram base inside without leaving space.

-Moolavar Temple consists of sanctum sanctorum, ardha mandapam and a maha mandapam.
-The sanctum sanctorum is on a kapota bandha adhisthanam with silambu kumudam.
+Moolavar Temple consists of a sanctum sanctorum, an ardha mandapam, and a maha mandapam.
+The sanctum sanctorum is on a kapota bandha adhistanam with silambu kumudam.
 Kumbha panjaras are between Kostas.
-The temple was built with stone from adhisthanam to prastaram.
-A three tier stucco vimanam is on the sanctum sanctorum.
+The temple was built with stone from adhistanam to prastaram.
+A three-tier stucco vimanam is on the sanctum sanctorum.

-Ambal temple constructed similar to Moolavar temple except the Vimanam as salakara Vimanam.
+Ambal temple was constructed similarly to Moolavar temple except for the Vimanam as salakara Vimanam.
 Musical pillars are in the Mukha mandapam.

-The temple enclosure are perhaps the finest architectural works are executed during the Vijayanagara Dynasty.
-The sculpture carved on the lower part and up to the cornices both North and south Gopuras, is cut with exquisite sharpness and precision.
+The temple enclosure is perhaps the finest architectural work executed during the Vijayanagara Dynasty.
+The sculpture carved on the lower part and up to the cornices of both North and south Gopuras, is cut with exquisite sharpness and precision.

 HISTORY AND INSCRIPTIONS

 As per the priest this temple was constructed during Vijayanagara King Virupaksharaya period, 1460 CE.
-But as per archaeological Department’s display board, the temple was constructed during 16th Century, most probably by Timmanaidu, a local governor of Vijayanagara Dynasty.
+As per the archaeological Department’s display board, the temple was constructed during the 16th Century, most probably by Timmanaidu, a local governor of the Vijayanagara Dynasty.

-During 19th Century, Sir Thomas Munro, Governor of Madras, period ( 1820 – 1827 CE ) the temple was reconstructed, which was damaged during Muslim’s invasion.
+During the 19th Century, Sir Thomas Munro, Governor of Madras, period ( 1820 – 1827 CE ) the temple was reconstructed, which was damaged during The Muslim invasion.

 Recontruction of Rajagopuram in 1979